Gross income consists of all forms of taxable income (e.g. income from employment, investment, rental real estate).

 Salary, bonuses, stock or share-based income, foreign-service premiums, cost-of-living allowances, tax reimbursements, and other benefits in kind (except for certain tax-exempt items) are classified as taxable remuneration (employment income).
 Japan-source employment income is remuneration earned for services rendered in Japan, regardless of where or when the remuneration is paid.

 Reasonable relocation expenses, including expenses for a spouse and children, that are borne by the employer do not constitute taxable income.
-A reasonable amount of airfare for home leave, including airfare for family members travelling together with the employee, is generally not taxable.
+A reasonable amount of airfare for home leave, including airfare for family members travelling together with the employee, may generally be not taxable.

 Where an employer provides housing, the amount of the taxable benefit is determined based on a formula, and, provided the housing arrangements are structured properly, generally, only a percentage of the rent paid is treated as taxable.